Monoese/VoiceCordAI/README.md

    ```

 2. **Available Commands**
-   - `/connect` - Joins your current voice channel, connects to the AI service, and prepares for voice interaction (standby mode).
+   - `/connect` - Joins your current voice channel, connects to the currently selected AI service, and prepares for voice interaction (standby mode).
+   - `/set <service_provider>` - Sets the AI service provider to use.
+Options: `openai` or `gemini`.
+Example: `/set openai`
    - `/disconnect` - Leaves the voice channel, disconnects from the AI service, and resets the bot to an idle state.

 3. **Voice Controls**
-   After using `/connect`, the bot will send a message.
+   After using `/connect`, the bot will send a message indicating the active AI provider.
 React to this message to control recording:
    - React with 🎙️ to start recording your voice.
    - React with 🎙️ again to stop recording and send your audio for processing.
    - React with ❌ to cancel the current recording without sending it.